lakshmankumar12/nixPowerToolNotes/networking.md

 ```

 * The loose_binding flag stops the VLAN interface from tracking the line protocol status of the underlying device.
-* Also note the .2 name is not mandatory.
+* Also note the .2 name is not mandatory (you can call eth0.2 as myvlan, say).
 But its nice to have that for convention!

 ```
-ip link add link eth0 name myvlan type vlan id 2 loose_binding on ip link delete myvlan type vlan ip link add foo type vlan help
+ip link add link eth0 name eth0.2 type vlan id 2 loose_binding on
+ip link delete eth0.2 type vlan ip link add foo type vlan help
 ```